coldrye-docker/coldrye-debian-verdaccio/README.md

 - jessie
 - testing (stretch)

-See https://hub.docker.com/r/coldrye/debian-sinopia/tags/ for a complete list.
+See https://hub.docker.com/r/coldrye/debian-verdaccio/tags/ for a complete list.

 ## Usage

-While you can use this as it is and have a working sinopia installation, one might consider that existing data needs to be stored on a persistent volume.
+While you can use this as it is and have a working verdaccio installation, one might consider that existing data needs to be stored on a persistent volume.

 The persistent volume must be mounted inside the container on ``/var/storages/npm`` and must have the following layout

 ```
-sinopia.yaml   // one must copy the configuration file from conf/sinopia.yaml on first installment
+config.yaml    // one must copy the configuration file from conf/config.yaml on first installment
 htpasswd       // optional, required for basic auth
 ```

 After which the container can be created using

 ```
-docker create -P -v ./npm:/var/storages/npm coldrye/debian-sinopia:1-4-x-<jessie|testing>-latest
+docker create -P -v ./npm:/var/storages/npm coldrye/debian-verdaccio:1-4-x-<jessie|testing>-latest
 ```

-## Notes

-- we are using the verdaccio/verdaccio fork since the original has outdated dependencies which no longer compile